middlestate/REAP/src/pages/index.md

 mission:
   image:
   text: >
-    REAP — Rural Education for Americans Projcet — is a non-profit foundation established to support education in rural communities.
+    REAP — Rural Education for Americans Project — is a non-profit foundation established to support education in rural communities.
 We focus on activities that directly improve the quality of education and raise the academic bar for rural students in agricultural communities, and support students who have demonstrated the ability and drive to become leaders in their communities.